 Erin Coutts, Outreach Coordinator

-Erin Coutts graduated from American University with a B.A. in International Peace and Conflict Resolution and Spanish Studies.
+Erin Coutts graduated from American University with a B.A. in International Studies, majoring in Peace and Conflict Resolution and Spanish.
 Erin worked for Honduran NGOs for two years; she was an ESL instructor for Guaruma, which promotes environmental awareness and conservation through photography, and the Assistant Director of the Organization for Youth Empowerment, which aims to create agents of social change through leadership training and youth-led communications projects.

 Casey Kennedy, Program Coordinator